Table of Contents

 "I want to start by saying I do not advocate drying the mother's breast via injection and starting the baby on the bottle at birth as the doctors did in the 1970s.
 However, I'm about to lay out a stronger argument in favor of breastfeeding than merely "it bonds the baby closer to the mother (which it does).

-The first day or so of breastfeeding after the baby is born contains collagen that is important for the child to have a sound immune system against diseases, not only as a baby but also through that person's entire life.
+During the first day or so of breastfeeding after the baby is born, the breast milk contains collagen that is important for a sound immune system against diseases, not only as a baby but also throughout that person's entire life.

 In the 1990s, I started noticing many co-workers at work, who were about ages 19, 20, 21 & 22, complain that they got sick more often than some of us older folks do.
 One of those young ones even said he gets sick like clockwork.
 And many were allergic to lots of things.
 Those younger co-workers were the generation born through the 1970s.
 And when I got up the nerve to ask, they all said they were never breastfed as babies.